MatthewGRowe/CleanWeb/content/Winforms/winForms1-GettingStarted.md

             //called "message"
             string message = textBox1.Text;

-            //If the user wrote a message (length greather than zero) if (message.Length > 0)
+            //If the user wrote a message (length greater than zero) if (message.Length > 0)
             {
-                //Draw a messagebox with the user's message in it MessageBox.Show("You wrote: " + message);
+                //Draw a message box with the user's message in it MessageBox.Show("You wrote: " + message);
             }
             else //otherwise